 Concrete can be recycled when it is finished with its long service life.
 Chaney Enterprises alone processes more than 100 million pounds of recycled concrete a year.

-Concrete can contain recycled content, most commonly as a replacement for cement in the form of fly ash (a byproduct of coal burning) and slag (a byproduct of metal refining).
+Concrete can contain recycled content that serve as a replacement for cement.
+Some of these replacement materials are fly ash (a byproduct of coal burning) and slag (a byproduct of metal refining).

 Concrete’s bright color cuts down on the heat island effect and decreases ambient temperatures around a building by 7 to 10 degrees.
 The bright surface also decreases lighting usage by 30%--energy and cost savings that repeat year after year.